 Remember: It took a long time to create this clutter, it will most likely take some time to clear it.
 Usually, it doesn't take as long as it did to create the clutter if you plan on working through the room on a weekly basis.

-How clients felt after the removed their clutter.
+How did clients feel after they removed their clutter?

 - Happy with themselves and others.